3782291211/laravel-api/README.md

 - Authorization services implemented using Laravel's gates, a closure-based approach to authorization.
     - Certain actions are only permitted to users with specific roles, such as admin status.
 - Relationships and schema constraints defined using Eloquent ORM's relationships tools
+- SQLite database used for development and testing.